roncampbell/IRE22/R Fundamentals.md

 * Comment out a line with the <code>#</code> (hash) mark.
 * Finally, you can create a script in R. In fact, you can create scripts several different ways, including as a simple script, as a notebook and as a Markdown document.
 This is a Very Big Deal.
 You can insert comments in your code, helpful notes to your collaborators and your future self.
 You can recheck every stage of your work.
 You can re-run the same script a second, third and fourth time if you get new data.
 You can even steal - um, borrow - your code for future projects, confident that it will work.

+We'll begin by starting R Studio, then clicking at upper right to create a new project.
+A project in R is a container for our data and scripts.
+The project will take its name from the folder where we place it -- either a new folder created for the purpose or an existing folder where we already have data.
+The IRE/NICAR staff has already created a folder for this class, and we'll put our project there.

+Next, go to the upper left and click on the green "+" sign; then click on R Notebook.
+You now have the beginning of a script.

-We'll begin by loading a couple of packages.
-If you're studying this after the conference, be sure to install the packages first.
+We'll begin the script by loading a couple of packages.
+If you're studying this after the conference, be sure to install the packages -- reminder: <code>install.packages("xxxx")</code> -- first.

   * > library(tidyverse)
   * > library(tidycensus)